digihunch/kubelab/README.md

 [Kubespray](https://kubernetes.io/docs/setup/production-environment/tools/kubespray/) is a project to simplify the configuration of Kubernetes nodes.
 The configuration files are hosted in [this](https://github.com/kubernetes-sigs/kubespray) repository, and [this](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/getting-started.md#building-your-own-inventory) is a good instruction.
 By default, three EC2 instances (t2.small) will be created in private subnet to serve as Kubernetes cluster.
 The existing environment needs to meet the [requirement](https://github.com/kubernetes-sigs/kubespray#requirements) as listed the documentation.
 I created a little helper script (kube-helper.sh) to smooth out this step.
 The helper script looks up on the autoscaling group for private instances, with IP address returned, the script uses the tool provided in Kubespray to configure the Ansible inventory.
 The helper script will provide the command to run at the end, which is:
->ansible-playbook -i kubespray/inventory/mycluster/hosts.yaml cluster.yml -b -v
+> ansible-playbook cluster.yml -b -v

 This will kick of the playbooks required for configuration on the target hosts.
 The configuration process should take about 10 minutes.
 There is also an illustrated, but kind of out-dated instruction [here](https://dzone.com/articles/kubespray-10-simple-steps-for-installing-a-product).

 After the kubespray work, you need to copy configuration file:
-> ansible node1 -m fetch -a "src=/root/.kube/config dest=/home/ec2-user/.kube/config flat=yes" -i kubespray/inventory/mycluster/hosts.yaml --become
+> ansible-playbook setup-kubectl-local.yml -v

 Then you can test with kubectl commands.
 > kubectl cluster-info